Take Action

 Joining our Youth Activist Network is how so many change-makers get their start in activism, make friends with activists across the country, and begin to build their power as organizers.

-Join our Youth Activist Network to be one of 150 youth activists aged 14-24 in a year-long fellowship who receive training, support, and $600 per semester to organize for reproductive justice in your community!
-Those accepted will be flown to Washington, DC to receive in-depth training at our Youth Activist Institute in September.
-This life-changing experience networking with youth activists and building organizing skills has been virtual for the past two years, but depending on COVID conditions and guidance from the CDC, we plan to hold it in person this coming September 8th-12th.
+Join our Youth Activist Network to be one of over 100 youth activists aged 14-24 in a year-long fellowship who receive training, support, and $600 per semester to organize for reproductive justice in your community!
+Those accepted will be flown to Washington, DC to receive in-depth training at our Youth Activist Institute this coming September 5th-9th.

 Our activists have used our training and resources to bring gender-neutral housing to their campus, pass state legislation expanding abortion access, urge their campuses to adopt better policies to combat sexual assault, advocate for better HIV policies in their cities, educate their communities about LGBTQ Muslims, and so much more.
 Each council works on different issue areas related to young people’s reproductive and sexual health.
 Take a look at each program page below for more information.